Kenya’s safari: advice on how to organize your excursionby Juan José Herranz | July 20, 2020

 Your choice of accommodation for the Kenya safari is just as important as selecting the parks to visit.
 A Kenya safari involves waking up incredibly early, often before sunrise, so you will want a comfortable sleep.
 The meals that chefs can whip up in the African wild can be excellent and luxurious, even hours away from any city.
 Here is a small summary of the different types:

 - Tented Camp: Tented camps are mobile or semi-mobile accommodations.
 Large military-style tents often with bathrooms, hot water to shower, and comfortable beds.
 It is a unique experience sleeping outdoors, surrounded by the sounds of nature.
 Depending on the quality and price will have more or fewer amenities.

 - Camping: This is the cheapest way to stay.
 They have basic infrastructures such as shared bathrooms, showers, picnic areas, shaded areas, kitchen, etc. It is important to know that during the day, the campsites do not generally have electricity, as solar batteries are charged during the day and used at night to light up the dark African night.

 - Lodge: The hotels are called lodges, and several types are available depending on the quality and price we want.
 The lodges usually have good facilities, internet, swimming pools, hot showers, private bathrooms, etc. Although it may seem obvious, these luxuries are not available in the middle of the savannah.
 Some travellers feel more comfortable being in the enclosed comfort and security of a lodge versus a tented camp.

 Other important tips

-Throughout the article, we have explained tips and equipment to consider once you are inside Kenya, but it should be noted that, first of all, a visa and yellow fever vaccination are essential to travel to Kenya.
-This is a mandatory document that must be presented at the airport, otherwise, they will not let you in.
+Throughout the article, we have explained tips and equipment to consider once you are inside Kenya, but it should be noted that, first of all, a Kenya e Visa and yellow fever vaccination are essential to travel to Kenya.
+These are mandatory travel requirements for Kenya that must be presented at the airport, otherwise, they will not let you in.